davidtenorio1/telco_churn_project/readme.md

 split_my_data function does a train, test split where train = .80 and sets a random state = 123 standard_scaler function takes in a dataframe and scales it using the standard scaler.
 It returns a dataframe with the scaled data.

-acquire.py is a file with two functions: get_telco_data function reads in the database from sql.
+acquire.py is a file with one function: get_telco_data function reads in the database from sql.
 It returns all columns and joins all tables to ensure all data is brought in.
-This function does not require an input and will return a single dataframe that includes all data from the telco database. prep_telco_data function takes in the telco data and preps it for exploration. it does so by removing columns customer_id,contract_type, internet_service_type,and payment_type.
+This function does not require an input and will return a single dataframe that includes all data from the telco database.

+prepare.py is a file with one function: prep_telco_data function takes in the telco data and preps it for exploration. it does so by removing columns customer_id,contract_type, internet_service_type,and payment_type.
 These columns will not be useful in exploration.
 The function also converts the data type of the total_charges column from a string to a float.
 Lastly, this function encodes the following columns into 0's and 1's: gender, partner, dependents, phone_service,multiple_lines, online_security, online_backup,device_protection,tech_support,streaming_tv, streaming_movies, paperless_billing, and churn